Amanuel94/Crowd-Sort/README.md

 ## Example

-The example at the beginning shows how three comparators are assigned tasks of comparing items for sorting them from smallest to largest cocurrently while providing real-time information on the status of the comparators.
+The example at the beginning (whose implementation is shown [here](/example/main.go)) shows how three comparators are assigned tasks of comparing items for sorting them from smallest to largest cocurrently while providing real-time information on the status of the comparators.
 The example simulates asynchronous behaviour by pausing the compartors' function for a random amount of time between 1 and 3 seconds.
 When the status of a wire is `COMPLETED`, it means the corresponding value is at the correct ranking.
 For demonstration purposes, numerical items are shown in example.
 However, the implementation was done having any [linearly ordered set](https://en.wikipedia.org/wiki/Total_order) of items in mind.

 ## Usage